The fifth element

 Navigating the physical and the spiritual realms simultaneously can overtax the soul.
 After all, just making our way through one or the other gets rough.

 The spiritual realm transcends thought and language, which always distort the Truth.
 Yet words are the tools we humans have.
-Ones that helped me make some sense of the multidimensional experience we’re sharing track the classical elements of air, fire, water, and earth — air as ideation, fire as planning, water as building, earth as doing.
+Ones that helped me make some sense of the multidimensional experience we’re sharing track the four classical elements of air, fire, water, and earth — the air dimension as ideation, fire as planning, water as building, and earth as doing.
 Had my wife and I taken our cannabis license to market, it would have reached the earth dimension — the fourth element.

 And then there’s a fifth.